Fine and Performing Arts New Student Advising and Orientation Overview

 Students often come to Western hoping to explore their passions in the arts, performance, and music.
 Some students decide to pursue another major, but don't want to put down their instrument, give up their creativity, or miss out on the backstage and onstage camaraderie they grew to love.
 You don't have to miss a thing.
 Whether or not you major in fine and performing arts, we're here to help you succeed in it!

-If you can't locate an answer to a question here, please reach out to us.
+If you can't locate an answer to a question on this website, please reach out to us.

 I'm thinking about pursuing a creative major or minor